EliotJones/eliot-jones-blog/src/LightBlog.Server/wwwroot/posts/pdf-parsing-xref_03082025.md

 This declares that object 16 with generation 0 contains the number 620.

 A PDF file is effectively a graph of objects that may reference each other.
 Objects reference other objects by use of indirect references.
-These have the format "16 0 R" which indicates that the content should be found at object 16 with generation 0.
-In this case that would point to object 16 containing the number 620.
-It is up to producer applications to split file content into objects as they wish, though the specification requires certain object types be indirect.
+These have the format "16 0 R" which indicates that the content should be found in object 16 (generation number 0).
+In this case that would point to the object 16 containing the number 620.
+It is up to producer applications to split file content into objects as they wish, though the specification requires that certain object types be indirect.

 ### Finding the cross-reference offset

 To avoid the need to scan the entire file, PDFs declare a cross-reference table (xref).
 This is an index pointing to where each object in the file lives.

-Each file ends with a point to the cross-reference file:
+Each file ends with a pointer to the cross-reference file:

 ```
 << %trailer >>